EN 15227

-EN 15227 is a European standard about the crashworthiness requirements for railway vehicle bodies.
+EN 15227 (Railway applications - Crashworthiness requirements for rail vehicles) is a European standard about the crashworthiness requirements for railway vehicle bodies.
 It was first resolved in 2008 and it is binding since 2012 for all new vehicles in the European Union.

 The required energy absorption modules had major impacts on the headshape design of locomotives and passenger rolling stock.
 The specification is accompanied by EN 12663 (Structural requirements of railway vehicle bodies) that was updated in 2008 to meet the EN 15227 scenarios.

 Scenarios

-The main definitions of EN 15277 look at a number of crash scenarios:
+The main definitions of EN 15227 look at a number of crash scenarios: